Open Range (2003 film): Plot

 Charley learns that Sue is the doctor's sister, not his wife.
 He declares his feelings for her, and she gives him a locket for luck.
-Charley leaves a note with Percy, in which he states that if he should die, money from the sale of his saddle and gear are to be used to buy Sue a new tea set, having accidentally destroyed her previous set while suffering a flashback to his war days.
+Charley leaves a note with Percy, in which he states that if he should die, money from the sale of his saddle and gear are to be used to buy Sue a new tea set since he accidentally destroyed her previous set while suffering a flashback to his war days.

-Boss and Charley are pitted against Baxter and his men.
-Before the fight begins, as the two indulge in candy bars and cigars, Charley confesses to Boss that his full name is Charles Postlewaite, and he asks Boss to reciprocate.
-Boss says his real name is Bluebonnet Spearman, but makes Charley swear not to tell anyone.
-As Baxter and his men approach, Charley confronts them and shoots Butler, the hired gunman who killed Mose.
-An intense gun battle erupts in the street, with Boss, Charley, and Percy outnumbered before the townspeople begin to openly fight against Baxter.
-Baxter's men, Poole and his deputies, and the local saloonkeeper are killed off one-by-one, and Baxter ends up wounded and alone, trapped in the jailhouse.
-Boss shoots open the jailhouse door and engages him in a brief close-quarters gunfight, which leaves Baxter mortally wounded.
+Boss and Charley, with support from Percy, are pitted against Baxter and his eight men when they ride into town.
+Charley shoots Butler, the hired gunman who killed Mose and shot Button, after he brags about it.
+An intense gun battle erupts in the street, with Boss, Charley, and Percy outnumbered until some of the townspeople join the fight against Baxter.
+Baxter's men, Poole and his deputies, and the saloonkeeper are killed one-by-one, and Baxter ends up wounded and alone, trapped in the jailhouse.
+Boss blasts off the jailhouse door hinges with a shotgun and engages him in a close-quarters gunfight, which leaves Baxter dying and asking to be killed.
+Boss declares that he won't waste a good bullet to put him out of his misery.

-Sue's brother tends to the wounded townspeople while the dead are buried, and the town is cleaned up.
-Charley speaks to Sue in private, telling her he must leave.
+Sue's brother tends to the wounded townspeople while the dead are buried and the town is put in order.
+Charley speaks to Sue, telling her he must leave soon.
 She counters that she has a "big idea" about their future together and that she will wait for him to return.
-He does return, and proposes to Sue, who accepts.
-After Button has recovered, Charley and Boss decide to retire from the cattle business after delivering their current herd and settle down in Harmonville, taking over the saloon.
+The next day, he proposes to Sue, and she accepts.
+After Button has recovered, they leave town to deliver their herd of cattle.
+Boss tells Charley that he's decided to retire from the cattle business and take over the saloon.
+He asks Charley to be his partner, and Charley responds that he can't afford that.
+Boss tells him that he should let Sue, "the brains of the outfit," make the decision.
+They ride off after Charley tells Sue he'll be back.